 Bake biscuits at 350 degrees for 15-20 minutes until soft and golden brown.

 Assemble individual shortcakes with 1 white chocolate biscuit, 4 ounces strawberry mixture, 2 ounces lemon whipped cream, and garnish with

-Italian Butter Cream Icing
+Vanilla Cake with Italian Butter Cream Icing

 ½ cup salted butter, room temperature